open-learning-exchange/open-learning-exchange.github.io/pages/angular.md

 ## Working on a component

 Once you have the app up and running, you can start working on a component!
 Feel free to post to the Gitter chat or check out the [Angular docs](https://angular.io/docs) if you need some guidance on Angular or JavaScript.
-Here we'll focus on some key points you be aware of.
+Here we'll focus on some key points you should be aware of.

 ### Keeping things organized